GuiferrSouza/inpux/docs/public-methods.md

 ```
 <br/>

-`setInput(input):` Changes target inpux element, calling this function will also unformat and remove all event listeners from the old inpux and automatically format the new one
+#### `setInput(input)` Changes target inpux element, calling this function will also unformat and remove all event listeners from the old inpux and automatically format the new one
 ```js
 // Example of setInput() usage